software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 2
 >
-> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their status is "Done" in the Sprint 1 Backlog project.
-Also, close the user story related issues accepted by the Product Owner during the Sprint Review event.
->
-> If you didn't manage to implement all user stories during Sprint 1, move the task related issues of the unfinished user stories to the Sprint 2 Backlog project.
+> Create a Sprint Backlog project for the second Sprint in GitHub Projects.
+Name the project "Sprint 2 Backlog".
+Use the default project columns, similar as in the Sprint 1 Backlog project.
+Add a "Sprint 2 Backlog" link for the project to the "Backlogs" section in the `README.md` file.

 {: .important-title }

 > Exercise 3
 >
-> Create a Sprint Backlog project for the second Spring in GitHub Projects.
-Name the project "Sprint 2 Backlog".
-Use the default project columns, similar as for the board as in the Sprint 1 Backlog.
-Add a "Sprint 2 Backlog" link for the project to the "Backlogs" section in the `README.md` file.
+> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Sprint 1 Backlog project.
+Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
+>
+> If you didn't manage to implement all user stories during Sprint 1, move the task related issues of the unfinished user stories to the Sprint 2 Backlog project.

 {: .important-title }